chevereto/v3-docs/manual/troubleshooting/errors.md

 # Errors

-Application errors can be caused by several different causes and understanding in which layer the error is affecting the system will drive towards an easy outcome.
+Application errors can be caused by several causes and understanding in which layer the error is affecting the system will drive towards an easy outcome.
 Kindly understand that in multi-layered systems like Chevereto is crucial to understand when an error is caused by Chevereto or when the problem is elsewhere.

 ## Error Id

-Chevereto logs all those unique events (errors) under an unique **errorId** associated with a unique stack trace and debug information.
-When detecting a system error Chevereto will always indicate the error id:
+Chevereto logs all error events under a unique **errorId** associated with the error stack trace and debug information.

 ```plain
 <some code>: ** errorId #dacb7f96fb9fd28d **
 ```

-Application errors in Chevereto **are hidden by default** on production mode, the only public part is the errorId identifier.
-Errors won't be displayed **for security reasons** and the errorId is a randomly generated unique identifer per error event.
+Application errors in Chevereto **are hidden by default** on production mode, the only public part is the errorId.
+Errors won't be displayed **for security reasons** and the errorId is a randomly generated unique identifier per error event.

 ::: tip Note: A error id is not an error message
 The error id exists so you can lookup for that error in your configured system debug device.